gersontpc/image-base/README.md

 ![](./img/single-vs-multiplatform-image.svg)

 When you push a multi-platform image to a registry, the registry stores the manifest list and all the individual manifests.
 When you pull the image, the registry returns the manifest list, and Docker automatically selects the correct variant based on the host's architecture.
 For example, if you run a multi-platform image on an ARM-based Raspberry Pi, Docker selects the linux/arm64 variant.
 If you run the same image on an x86-64 laptop, Docker selects the linux/amd64 variant (if you're using Linux containers).

-## Distroless
-"Distroless" images contain only your application and its runtime dependencies.
-They do not contain package managers, shells or any other programs you would expect to find in a standard Linux distribution.

-For more information, see this talk [](video).

-Since March 2023, Distroless images use oci manifests, if you see errors referencing application/vnd.oci.image.manifest.v1+json or application/vnd.oci.image.index.v1+json, update your container tooling (docker, jib, etc) to latest.

 ## Show me the works